Skyharbor

-Skyharbor is an Indian/American progressive metal band with members from New Delhi and Mumbai, India; and Cleveland, Ohio, US.
+Skyharbor was an Indian/American progressive metal band with members from New Delhi and Mumbai, India; and Cleveland, Ohio, US.

 History

 The band was initially guitarist Keshav Dhar's studio project, before TesseracT vocalist Daniel Tompkins contacted Dhar with an interest in collaborating with him in October 2010.
 Around the same time, Dhar and Maryland-based drummer Anup Sastry (Jeff Loomis, Intervals), who had uploaded several videos of himself performing Skyharbor songs to his YouTube channel, discussed the possibility of taking the material to the live stage.
 Roping in bassist Nikhil Rufus Raj, the band performed for the first time as an instrumental three-piece at the 2011 Bacardi NH7 Weekender festival.

 Blinding White Noise (2011–2013)

 After signing with Basick Records, the band released its debut album Blinding White Noise: Illusion and Chaos on 23 April 2012 worldwide as a double-disc album (Illusion and Chaos), featuring vocalists Tompkins and Sunneith Revankar from Bhayanak Maut on each disc respectively.
 The album consisted almost entirely of refined versions of Dhar's early demos.
 In an interview, drummer Anup Sastry described the band as "all Keshav at first, he never actually planned to take the music live.
 The pieces just kind of fell into place one by one.
 I remember asking him if he would be ok with me making a couple of Youtube videos for a few of his tunes.
 It basically just went from there."
 The tracks "Catharsis" and "Celestial" also featured guest solos by Marty Friedman of Megadeth fame.
 Not long after the release of the album, Skyharbor announced Daniel Tompkins as their official lead singer.

 In May 2012 they supported American groove metal band Lamb of God on the India date of their 2012 world tour, after being handpicked by drummer Chris Adler.
 This show saw the addition of Goddess Gagged guitarist Devesh Dayal to the line-up.
 Adler went on to praise Skyharbor in an interview with Rolling Stone magazine.
 Skyharbor made their debut European appearance with an exclusive show at Euroblast Festival in Cologne, Germany.
 The band capped off a successful year with two headline shows in India in December.

 Skyharbor performed on the 2nd day of the 2013 UK Tech Metal Festival as main support to headliners Veil of Maya, followed by a mini-tour of Russia with Monuments and TesseracT.
 Skyharbor quickly followed this up with a second appearance at Euroblast Festival and their first UK headline tour in October 2013, before taking a break from live shows to record their second studio album.